 - Shifts in the balance of organised interests as the driver of policy change.

 - What governments actually do (make policy/legislation) is a long hard battle between competing organised interests that often takes place outside the media and electoral spotlight.

 Organised interests influence and build coalitions of interest within and between political parties in government.
 Political parties are anchored in various interest groups, and agents of societal interests.

-The most important process of collective institutional change from the 1970’s onwards is the rapid rise in corporate-business lobbying and the decline of organized labour.
+The most important process institutional change from the 1970’s onwards is the rapid rise in corporate-business lobbying and the decline of organized labour.

 Declining mass membership